pmorvalho/pmorvalho.github.io/content/authors/admin/_index.md

       I was a visiting PhD student at CIIRC for several research stays during my PhD, as it served as one of my host institutions.

       Research stays:
-        - June -- July 2024, under an ELISE Mobility Grant
+        - June -- July 2024, supported by an [ELISE Mobility Grant](https://www.elise-ai.eu)
         - February -- April 2023
         - March -- August 2022